Predictive Analytics: Why it Matters

 Where can you use it?

 Predictive analytics can be beneficial for every company that deals with an online space.
 It can help you profile your customers better.
-Remember that the business which knows more about their customers has the bigger market advantage.
+Remember that the business which knows more about their customers has a bigger market advantage.

 Predictive analytics shines when you need to profile your best, most active and most loyal customers.
 Profiling can reflect on what user journey they take, what products they prefer, how often they come to your business and so on.